lliendo/Radar/docs/internals.rst

 The network module also provides some network monitors that are platform dependant.
 Before Radar server goes into operational mode it tries to select the best multiplex i/o method available.
-In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar will fall back to the SelectMonitor (which relies on the select system call).
+In any case if the platform can't be detected or an efficient multiplexing method cannot be found Radar falls back to the SelectMonitor (which relies on the select system call).
 The currently supported multiplexing strategies are : select, poll, epoll and kqueue.